 - Team player committed to enabling the success of Society mission, programs and publications.

 While performing the duties of this job, the employee regularly works in an office setting.
-Due to COVID-19 this position will work remotely until our offices reopen in Washington, D.C.
-The permanent work location for this position is in Washington, D.C. located near the Dupont Circle and Farragut North Metro stations.
+Our office is located near the Dupont Circle and Farragut North Metro stations.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 While performing the duties of this job, the employee is regularly required to use hands and fingers to operate a computer and other office equipment.